 Revenue Recognition Method 4: Cost Recoverability Method

-The most conservative revenue recognition method of all, the cost recoverability approach is used when a company cannot reasonably estimate the total expense required to complete a project.
+This is the most conservative revenue recognition method of all.
+The cost recoverability approach is used when a company cannot reasonably estimate the total expense required to complete a project.
 The result is that no profit is recognized at all until all of the expenses incurred to complete the project have been recouped.
 Examples would include the development of internal software and certain types of land.

-Assume a law firm developed its own software at a total cost of one million dollars.
+Assume a law firm developed its own software at a total cost of $1 million.
 Several years later, the partners decide to start licensing the software to other firms.
 In the first quarter, they have total sales of $250,000.
 Under the cost recoverability method of revenue recognition, however, all of this would serve as an offset to the original $1 million in development expense.
-Nothing would appear in the income statement as revenue until the entire original balance of $1 million had been wiped out.
+Nothing would appear in the income statement as revenue until the entire original balance of $1 million was gone.

 Revenue Recognition Method 5: Installment